kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 overwritten with random data.
 To accomplish this, we will open temporary encrypted containers on each disk and write data to the entire disks.

-First, we will use `cryptsetup` to set up the containers on each device to be used.
+First, use `cryptsetup` to set up the containers on each device to be used.
 The following command creates a dm-crypt plain container for each partition (specified as `dev/sdXY`) or disk (specified as `/dev/sdX`), named
 `container_0`, `container_1`, ..., `container_n`.